MCT-master/mct-master.github.io/_posts/2023-04-25-alexanjw-stacked-autoencoder.md

 **Pitches & Num Steps**
 These represent controls often found on conventional step-sequencers.
 The user inputs the musical pitches to be stepped through as well as the length in steps of the repeated sequence.

-###Future Work
+## Future Work
 In order for this process to be truly accessible and implementable for the wider world of electronic music practioners, further work is required.
 Currently the model's training and inference happen in Python via Jupyter Notebook, while the UI exists in Pure Data with OSC being used to communicate between the two.
 Ideally, the entire process would exist within a single environment with the addition of a user interface for the training process.

-This project has however, acheived many of the primary goals set out for it.
+This project has however achieved many of the primary goals set out for it.
 Furthermore, the need for lightweight, rapidly trainable and accessible models will likely continue as generative AI becomes more commonplace and more musicians become open to the idea of "AI assistants" being involved in the creative process.

 ### References